-Topic and ref Summary of proposals Summary of feedback Tentative decisions financing and income tax July 2021 AP21A Classification of income and expenses in the financing category of statement of profit or loss AP21B Classification of fair value gains or losses on derivatives and hedging instruments AP21C Operating category A3.
+Topic and ref Summary of proposals Summary of feedback Tentative decisions July 2021 AP21A Classification of income and expenses in the financing category of statement of profit or loss a) the proposed classification of foreign exchange differences and of fair value gains and losses on derivatives and hedging instruments-they question whether the benefits of such classification would outweigh the costs; and b) the proposed labels for the categories in the statement of profit or loss-they say it is confusing that the labels are similar to the labels of the categories in the statement of cash flows, although the content of the categories is different.
+AP21B Classification of fair value gains or losses on derivatives and hedging instruments AP21C Classification of foreign exchange differences in profit or loss December 2021 A3.
 The operating category would include income or expenses not classified in the other categories such as the investing category or the financing category.
 In other words, the operating category would be the default category (paragraph 46 of the Exposure Draft).
-1 B5.
-Many respondents expressed concerns about: a) the proposed classification of foreign exchange differences and of fair value gains and losses on derivatives and hedging instruments-they question whether the benefits of such classification would outweigh the costs; and b) the proposed labels for the categories in the statement of profit or loss-they say it is confusing that the labels are similar to the labels of the categories in the statement of cash flows, although the content of the categories is different.
-Operating category B6.
+A4.
+The Exposure Draft proposed specific requirements for entities with specified main business activities, to ensure that the operating category includes all income and expenses from their main business activities.
+These requirements and related feedback are discussed in Agenda Paper 21C of the December 2020 IASB meeting.
+B6.
 Some respondents expressed concerns about defining the operating category as a residual category-mainly because they disagree with including in operating profit some income and expenses that are unusual, volatile or do not arise from an entity's main business activities.
-Operating category Confirmed proposals C4.
-The Board tentatively confirmed that: a) these types of income and expenses shall not be classified in the operating category: investing, financing, income tax, and discontinued operations. b) the operating category comprises all income and expenses AP21C Classification of foreign exchange differences in profit or loss A4.
-The Exposure Draft proposed specific requirements for entities with specified main business activities, to ensure that the operating category includes all income and expenses from their main business activities.
-These requirements and related feedback are discussed in Agenda Paper b) the operating category comprises all income and expenses arising from an entity's operations, including volatile and unusual income and expenses arising from an entity's operations; and includes, but is not limited to, income and expenses from an entity's main business activities.
+Confirmed proposals C5.
+The IASB tentatively confirmed that: a) these types of income and expenses shall not be classified in the operating category: investing, financing, income tax, and discontinued operations. b) the operating category comprises all income and expenses arising from an entity's operations, including volatile and unusual income and expenses arising from an entity's operations; and includes, but is not limited to, income and expenses from an entity's main business activities.